 And He has also made this promise to us,

 He who overcomes, and he who keeps My deeds until the end, TO HIM I WILL GIVE AUTHORITY OVER THE NATIONS; AND HE SHALL RULE THEM WITH A ROD OF IRON, AS THE VESSELS OF THE POTTER ARE BROKEN TO PIECES, as I also have received authority from My Father . . .
-(NASB) Rev. 2:26-27
+Revelation 2:26-27 (NASB)

 Jesus will not forget about you.
 There will be no bureaucratic errors, long lines of people, forms to fill-in, or red tape.
 The heavenly computers will not malfunction, nor will heaven’s electrical system breakdown.
 There will be no lawyers or legal stuff to get in the way.
 Our all-knowing and all-powerful God does not need any of these things.
 Our God is faithful and He will raise up His saints and we will be able to enjoy the kingdom.
 We are going to miss the horrors of the Tribulation but not the fun!

 Then you might ask, “Who are the citizens of the kingdom?
 Who will the saints rule over?”
-The answer is found back in Rev. 19:20-21 and Rev. 20:7-10.
-In Rev. 19:20-21 we are told that only the Antichrist, the beast, and the armies of the world will be completely destroyed.
+The answer is found back in Revelation 19:20-21 and Revelation 20:7-10.
+In Revelation 19:20-21 we are told that only the Antichrist, the beast, and the armies of the world will be completely destroyed.
 That means the rest of the people of the world will still be alive, and they will enter the kingdom.
 Just imagine what it will be like for non-Christians to be among millions of saints in the kingdom.
-We will discover in Rev. 20:7-10 that many babies will also be born in the kingdom and as adults they will eventually rebel against God.
+We will discover in Revelation 20:7-10 that many babies will also be born in the kingdom and as adults they will eventually rebel against God.
 They will not want His holiness nor His kingdom – the kingdom of peace.